Loan options if you’re interested in buying a new vehicle or expanding your business.

 Are Capital One loans safe?

 Yes.
-Capital One has a secure encryption service to protect your information on the Capital One website.
+Capital One has a secure encryption service to protect your information on its website.
 In addition, there is an entire page on security you can read to learn how Capital One works to protect you.
 It’s also easy to contact Capital One: Simply click Contact on the website’s top navigation bar, and you can find specific information for each of Capital One’s services.

 How to apply for a loan from Capital One

 Because auto loans and business loans serve different purposes, the application processes are quite different for each.
-If you’re applying for a business loan, visit your nearest Capital One location to discuss your loan options, as you won’t be able to apply online.
-If you’re applying for an auto loan, our review can walk you through the steps for prequalification.
+If you’re applying for a business loan, visit your nearest Capital One location to discuss your loan options — you won’t be able to apply online.

 Eligibility requirements for business loans: